pankaxz/PankajPanwar_RestAPIAssignmentSolution/README.md

 ------------
 Permissions:
 ------------
-	> The application has one admin data added to the DB at runtime using Commandline runner.
+	=> The application has one admin data added to the DB at runtime using Commandline runner.
-	(username : admin1)
+	(username : admin1, password : 123)

-	> All endpoints of UserController require ADMIN role to run.
+	=> All endpoints of UserController require ADMIN role to run.

-	> In EmployeeController, add endpoint is accessible to ADMIN only.
+	=> In EmployeeController, add endpoint is accessible to ADMIN only.
 Other endpoints can be used by both ADMIN and USER.